Ron Barfield Jr.: Final years

-Despite the success of 1998, Hardy's team closed its doors, and Barfield return to Gloy to pilot the #55 Icehouse Beer Ford.
+Despite the success of 1998, Hardy's team closed its doors, and Barfield return to Gloy to pilot the No. 55 Icehouse Beer Ford.
 He had two top-tens but was released late in the year, and finished the season driving for Rick McCray.
 He started 2000 driving for his own team, but ran four more races, his worst finish a 27th.
 He made his final truck start the following year at Darlington Raceway, finishing 22nd in a truck owned by Team 23 Racing.
 After not racing in 2002, Barfield made seven Busch starts in 2003, the first five in a car owned by Stanton Barrett.
 After running two more races in the #73 car, Barfield disappeared from the NASCAR circuit.

 He now runs a racing shop in Timmonsville, SC and in 2006, purchased an overgrown site that once was the site of a four-tenths mile dirt track in nearby Dillon (1966-73, 1977-80).
 Barfield rebuilt the track, paving it, where today it runs as the Dillon Motor Speedway, hosting local and national (PASS) (Super) Late Models.